American River Bike Patrol

 Unlike ski patrols, the ARBP has no ski area to underwrite the cost of first aid supplies, equipment and training and receives no funding from the County of Sacramento, California State Parks, the County of El Dorado, City of Placerville or City of Roseville, which manage the trails on which it patrols.

 Prior to 2020, there was no bike patrol on the American River Parkway, and until 2022, there was no bike patrol on the El Dorado Trail.
-Since then, many instances of emergency care have been provided by the bike patrol.
+Since then, hundreds of instances of emergency care have been provided by the bike patrol.
 In one case, an ARBP bike patroller used his CPR training to save the life of a parkway user who was in full cardiac arrest.
 The patroller was awarded an American Red Cross Medal of Merit and the California Civilian EMS Award for life saving.

 Since the ARBP began patrolling in 2020, its bike patrollers have conducted 5,902 patrols, ridden over 16,476 hours (avg.
 2.79 hours per patrol) and 107,169 miles.
 During those patrols, they assisted 12,192 parkway users, repaired 763 bicycles and provided emergency first aid to 1,298 cyclists, pedestrians and equestrians.
 And they did this all as volunteers without anyone being paid or the patrol receiving any subsidy.